<div id="myExtraContent1"> </div>

 For Solicitors

-A business tenancy is a commercial contract, which means the parties are deemed to know what they are doing.
-Generally, the onus is on the landlord’s side to draft the documentation, and for the tenant’s side to approve.
+A business tenancy is a commercial contract, so the parties are deemed to know what they are doing.
+Generally, the onus is on the landlord to draft the documentation, and for the tenant to approve.
 Although early leases were not unsophisticated, the trend over the years has been the widespread use of precedents and a general tightening of the “small print” so as to minimise management expenses with more control for the landlord of the relationship between landlord and tenant.

 Variations in the amount payable comprise factual and opinion.
 Factual is simply ascertaining whether the amount demanded is correct.
 For example, share of the building insurance premium, service charge, structural repair and decoration.